GOV.UK (or www.gov.uk) is provided by the Government Digital Service (GDS), part of the Cabinet Office.

 - information on how you use the site, using cookies and page tagging techniques

-We use Google Analytics software to collect information about how you use GOV.UK.
+We use Google Analytics and LUX Real User Monitoring (RUM) software to collect information about how you use GOV.UK and how the website performs during your visit.
 This includes IP addresses.
-The data is anonymised before being used for analytics processing.
+The data is anonymised before being used for analytics and web performance processing.

 Google Analytics processes anonymised information about: